signalogic/SigSRF_SDK/README.md

     5) Exit
     Please select install operation to perform [1-4]:

-If the install operation (1.) is selected, the script will prompt for an install path:
+If install operation 1) is selected, the script will prompt for an install path:

     Enter the path for SigSRF software installation: